nitrictech/docs/docs/reference/python/v0/storage/bucket.md

 ---
 title: Python - bucket()
-description: Create a new bucket for storing and retrieving files.
+description: Reference for Nitric's Python library - Create a new bucket for storing and retrieving files.
 ---

 Create a new bucket for storing and retrieving files.